andypiper/my-glitch-in-bio/README.md

 To help you make the site your own we've included some themes.
 In `settings.json` you can enter `glitch`, `gallery`, or `menu` as the value for `theme`.
 Use any theme you want, add a new one, or start with one and edit it to make it your own. _If you don't have a valid theme entered, the site will default to the styles outlined in `style.css`._

 * The images you add in `settings.json` as the `img` property for each link will display if you use the `gallery` or `menu` themes.
 Upload yours in `assets` and copy the link from there if they aren't already online.
+* If you notice your preview is a little out of sync with your `settings.json`, hit the reload button in the preview window and it should update!

 __To get started changing the appearance of your site, or adding your own theme, use `custom-theme.css` to set global variables like colors and fonts, and add any rules you like.
 Make sure you enter your theme by name in `settings.json` as the `theme` property (you can also change the filename if you like, just remember to update it in your settings JSON.__